Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 "Jump the fleet."

 From inside the FIC, the jump was almost a non-event.
-An alert sounded, the hull made a slight *pop* sound, there was a half-second of slight imbalance…
+An alert sounded, the hull made a slight *pop* sound, there was a half-second of slight imbalance...

 ...And Caruthers’ overview began to populate with contacts.
 The planet below, the solar shade above.
 The target facilities and terrain they’d expected, exactly where they were supposed to be.
 Warp signatures on patrol in the outer system, slow to react and therefore maintaining course for now.
 Three flights of Voidrippers peeled away from the fleet and speared away to high interplanetary warp, thousands of times lightspeed, intent on intercepting and neutralizing the system pickets before they could respond.